rmap-project/share-client/README.md

 ```
 HashMap<String, String> params = new HashMap<>();
 params.put("q", "heart");
+params.put("size", "50"); //if this is not included, next() will iterate through all matching results
 ShareApiIterator iterator = new ShareApiIterator(params);
 do {
   Record rec = iterator.next();